righ/d2a/README.rst

 It receives the following arguments, all arguments can be omitted.

-:engine: engine object or database string (default: None).
-When it is omitted, it guesses database type and get an engine automatically.
+:engine: engine object or database-type (**string**) (default: None).
+When it is omitted, it guesses database type and gets an engine automatically.
 :autoflush: It is the same as `sessionmaker <https://docs.sqlalchemy.org/en/latest/orm/session_api.html#session-and-sessionmaker>`__ (default: True)
 :autocommit:  It is the same as `sessionmaker <https://docs.sqlalchemy.org/en/latest/orm/session_api.html#session-and-sessionmaker>`__ (default: False)
 :expire_on_commit: It is the same as `sessionmaker <https://docs.sqlalchemy.org/en/latest/orm/session_api.html#session-and-sessionmaker>`__ (default: True)